 The amount of cash you can pull out of your house depends on the loan program, your equity, and your borrowing qualifications.

 Most conventional and FHA loan programs allow you to borrow a maximum of 80% of the value of your primary home.
 Conventional loans typically limit you to 70% to 75% if you’re refinancing a second home, an investment property, or a property with more than one unit.
-In some cases, such as refinancing certain VA loans, you can borrow 100% of your home value.
+In some cases, such as refinancing certain VA loans, you can borrow up to 90% of your home value, including the VA funding fee.

 The key to estimating a cash-out refinance is determining your home’s value.
 For example, if your home is worth $400,000, you can borrow up to $320,000 (80%).
 If your loan balance is $200,000, you could take as much as $120,000 in cash out of your property.
-The home value isn’t the amount you paid for the property, it’s the current market value, which will typically be confirmed by an appraisal.
+The property value isn’t the amount you paid for the property.
+Rather, it’s the current market value, typically confirmed by a home appraisal.

 Qualifying for a cash-out refinance

-• Your credit score.
+Your credit score.
 Most require a FICO score of 620 or higher.
-FHA loans and VA loans may be more lenient.
+FHA lenders may be more lenient.

-• Your debt-to-income ratio.
+Your debt-to-income (DTI) ratio.
 Generally, lenders want the minimum payment on all recurring debt, including the new mortgage payment, to be 45% or less than your gross monthly income.

-• Your tenure in your home.
-Depending on the loan program, you’ll need to own your property for at least six months to one year before you can apply for a cash-out refinance.
+Your tenure in your home.
+You’ll usually need to own your property for at least six months to one year before you can apply for a cash-out refinance.
+Terms can vary depending on your loan type.

 Cash-out refinance advantages and disadvantages